 If the order is cancelled the court can deal with the defendant in any way permitted under the law as if it had just found them guilty of the offence or offences.
 Any variation of the order or re-sentence after cancellation of the order must take into account anything that has been done by the defendant in compliance with the adjourned undertaking.

 If a defendant does not come to court for the application, a warrant may be issued for their arrest.

-Failing to comply with conditions imposed in relation to good behaviour bonds in Victoria means the defendant is in breach of the order.
+If a person fails to comply with the conditions of a good behaviour bond in Victoria, they are in breach of the order.

 A defendant who breaches an order may be called back to court for re-sentencing.
 If they do not attend court for the re-sentencing, then a warrant can be issued for their arrest.

 When re-sentencing the defendant, the court can impose any sentence that is available for the offence, but must take into consideration anything done by the defendant under the good behaviour bond.

 Affordable LawyersOur Go To Court Lawyers will assist you in all areas of law.
 We specialise in providing legal advice urgently – at the time when you need it most.
 If you need a lawyer right now, today, we can help you – no matter where you are in Australia.